How to Use Your Smartphone as a WiFi HotspotPosted May 4, 2018, 2:09 p.m. by Serina Rajagukguk

 3. On the same page, you can change your password here.
 As usual, pick one mixing capital letters, numbers, and special characters.

-4. The iOS requires you to turn on WiFi and Bluetooth to share your connection.
+4. IOS requires you to turn on WiFi and Bluetooth to share your connection.
 So if they're off, you'll be asked to turn them on.
 Now you're discoverable and ready to go.

 Connect to the Internet Using the WiFi Hotspot